National Farmers Union (NFU)

 Future Plans

-The NFU's strategic vision is concentrated on adapting to the post-Brexit agricultural landscape in the UK.
-Its key priorities include increasing farmer involvement in policy development and promoting sustainable farming practices to bolster financial resilience within the agricultural community.
-Additionally, the NFU is closely monitoring the implementation and impacts of the Fair Dealing Obligations (Milk) Regulations 2024 while advocating against unfair dairy tariffs impacting U.S. family farmers.
+Looking ahead, the NFU is focused on adapting to the post-Brexit agricultural environment in the UK.
+Its strategic priorities include increasing farmer involvement in policy development and promoting sustainable farming practices to bolster financial resilience within the agricultural sector.
+The NFU is monitoring the implementation and impacts of the Fair Dealing Obligations (Milk) Regulations 2024 and continues to advocate against unfair dairy tariffs affecting U.S. family farmers.

 Related news